2 charged in nationwide Ring camera ‘swatting’ spree

-Kya Christian Nelson, 21, of Racine, Wisconsin, and James Thomas Andrew McCarty, 20, of Charlotte, North Carolina were indicted by a federal grand jury last week.
+Kya Christian Nelson, 21, of Racine, Wisconsin, and James Thomas Andrew McCarty, 20, of Charlotte, North Carolina was indicted by a federal grand jury last week.

 The federal indictment said in November 2020, the pair allegedly “gained access” to several home security door cameras sold by Ring LLC.
 They allegedly obtained login information from Yahoo email accounts.